 Julie Goldscheid is a Professor of Law at CUNY School of Law, where she served as Senior Associate Dean for Academic Affairs from 2015-2017 and where she teaches subjects including civil procedure, lawyering, and courses on gender and law, and where she helped develop the Family Law Practice Clinic.
 Her scholarship focuses on gender equality, with a particular focus on gender-based violence and economic equality.

-Devin Griffiths is an associate professor of English and Comparative Literature at the University of Southern California.
+Devin Griffiths is a professor of English and Comparative Literature at the University of Southern California.
 His research examines the intersection of intellectual history, scientific literature, and the digital humanities, with emphasis on nineteenth-century British literature and science.
 Central to his work is the question of how literary form shapes our experience of time and natural systems.
 His first book, The Age of Analogy: Science and Literature Between the Darwins (Johns Hopkins, 2016), was shortlisted for book prized by the British Society of Literature and Science and the British Association for Romantic Studies.
 In it, he rethinks analogy in order to examine how historical novels furnished a relational understanding of history and helped to shape the disciplinary formations of both the life sciences and the humanities.
 He is currently working on a new book, The Ecology of Form, that studies the relation between ecology, racial science and debates over literary form, and a second book, The Ecology of Power, that explores the energetic economies of literary genres.

 Vani Kannan, is an interdisciplinary scholar of writing studies, rhetoric, and women’s and gender studies, Vani Kannan researches writing across contexts (academic disciplines, workplaces, communities), multimodal/multigenre composition, and transnational/women-of-color feminisms.
 Her work has appeared in Enculturation: A Journal of Rhetoric, Writing, and Culture and Studies on Asia, and is forthcoming in the edited collection The Political Turn in the Trump Era: Writing, Democracy, Activism.
 Additionally, she has co-authored articles for Journal of Writing Assessment, Community Literacy Journal, Reflections: Public Rhetoric, Civic Writing, and Service Learning, Literacy in Composition Studies, and Journal of Academic Freedom.
 She is currently developing a book project on the Third World Women’s Alliance, a group that organized against racism, sexism, and imperialism in New York City and the Bay Area during the 1970s.